-Despite the EV industry’s rapid growth for more than a decade, it still has some areas for improvement.
-Companies are constantly innovating in these areas so that a reliable EV experience can be possible without any concerns about battery life, charging, and range.
-Battery charging and thermal management are two of the top EV industry trends.
-Companies and startups are implementing new semiconductor and battery cooling techniques to solve the EV battery issues.
+Despite the EV industry’s rapid growth over the past decade, it still has some areas for improvement.
+Companies are constantly innovating in these areas to ensure a reliable EV experience is possible, without concerns about battery life, charging, and range.
+Battery charging and thermal management are two of the top trends in the EV industry.
+Companies and startups are implementing new semiconductor and battery cooling techniques to address the issues with EV batteries.

-Companies are also working on Electric machines, which are key components of electric vehicle drivetrains.
-In recent years, most traction drive systems have converged on using some sort of permanent magnet machine.
+Companies are also working on electric machines, key components of electric vehicle drivetrains.
+In recent years, most traction drive systems have converged on using a permanent magnet machine.

-There is a growing trend toward enhancing traction machines’ power density and efficiency.
+A growing trend is toward enhancing the power density and efficiency of traction machines.
 Resulting in creative designs, improvements to fundamental machine topologies, and the introduction of new classes of machines.
-These innovations are taking the EV industry by storm.
+These innovations are revolutionizing the EV industry.
 So, in this article, we decided to talk about the top 7 battery and electric machines-related innovation trends in the EV industry.
 Let’s jump right in!

 Further, we also have a detailed EV Research Trends and Analysis Report that you can get by filling out the form below: